Set the webserver base URL and configure forward/reverse proxies

 url: https://www.my-host.com/kestra/

-In networking, a forward proxy acts on behalf of clients controlling outbound traffic, while a reverse proxy acts on behalf of servers controlling inbound traffic and often providing additional features such as load balancing and SSL encryption.
+In networking, a forward proxy acts on behalf of clients to control outbound traffic, while a reverse proxy acts on behalf of servers to control inbound traffic and may also provide features such as load balancing and SSL encryption.

-A (forward) proxy serves as an intermediary for requests from clients seeking resources from other servers (like Kestra API in order to retrieve blueprints and plugin documentation), while a reverse proxy sits in front of one or more web servers, intercepting requests from clients before they are sent to the server.
+A forward proxy serves as an intermediary for requests from clients seeking resources from other servers (such as the Kestra API for retrieving blueprints and plugin documentation), while a reverse proxy sits in front of one or more web servers, intercepting client requests before they reach the server.

 In a forward proxy, the client connects to the proxy server, requesting some service (such as Kestra API) available from a different server.

-In order to set up proxy in your Kestra installation, you may need to adjust the micronaut.http.services.api configuration to include a proxy address, username, and password.
-This will allow you to make requests to the Kestra API through the proxy in order to fetch data for the Kestra UI, such as e.g. Blueprints.
+To set up a proxy in your Kestra installation, adjust the micronaut.http.services.api configuration to include a proxy address, username, and password.
+This will allow you to make requests to the Kestra API through the proxy to fetch data for the Kestra UI, such as Blueprints.
 Here is how you can adjust your config.yml file to include the necessary configuration:

 micronaut: